CodeDreamer/JS_ROM/README.md

 The Sinclair QL came with an operating system in ROM called QDOS.
 Version "JS" is the last version that was available in the UK.

+QDOS was written at Sinclair Research, mostly by Tony Tebby (operating system) and Jan Jones (SuperBASIC interpreter).

 This is a commented disassembly of the ROM that has been available online and was created by Wolfgang Goeller.
 Additional comments by Richard Zidlicky and Daniele Terdina.

 ## History